Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: LSZ reduction and the Minkowski limit

 For the $v_k$ mode the situation is more non-trivial.
 If we choose it to be just the ordinary plane wave we will correctly reproduce the leading order of the action of the $D$ operator.
 However, the $\lim_{M\to 0} \bar{D} = \im \partial_t + \epsilon\partial$ operator will give zero.
 The reason why one gets a non-zero answer when acting on the full wave-function $v_k(x)$ is that this has a non-trivial time-dependent factor multiplying $e^{-\im\omega_k t + \im\vec{k}\vec{x}}$.
 The idea is then to change the frequency $\omega_k$ in the plane wave to model this non-trivial time-dependence factor.
 This is achieved by the following plane wave \be v^{M}_k(x):=e^{-\im\tilde{\omega}_k t + \im\vec{k}\vec{x}}, \ee where \be \tilde{\omega}_k:= \sqrt{\omega_k^2- 2M^2}=\omega_k \left( 1- \frac{M^2}{\omega_k^2} +O\left(\frac{M^4}{\omega_k^4}\right) \right). \ee Indeed, modulo the higher order corrections this choice of the wave-function gives precisely the required \be (\im\partial_t +\epsilon\partial) \varepsilon^+(k) v_k^M(x) = - \frac{M^2}{\omega_k} \varepsilon^+(k) v_k^M(x),\quad (\im\partial_t +\epsilon\partial) \varepsilon^+(k) v_k^{*M}(x) = \frac{M^2}{\omega_k} \varepsilon^+(k) v_k^{*M}(x). \ee At the same time, the leading order term in the result of the action of $-\im\partial_t +\epsilon\partial$ on this mode is unchanged by this shift of the frequency.

 Thus, the choice (\ref{u-M}), (\ref{v-M}) satisfies the requirement that when acted upon by the operators $-\im \partial_t + \epsilon\partial$ and $\im \partial_t + \epsilon\partial$ one reproduces the leading behavior of the derivatives of the wave-functions with the full time-dependence.
-Therefore, if we are interested in the Minkowski limit of up to the first derivatives of the wave-functions, it is sufficient to replace the full wave-functions by (\ref{u-M}), (\ref{v-M}), and the operators $D,\bar{D}$ by the corresponding $M\to 0$ limit operators.
+Therefore, if we are interested in the leading order parts of up to the first derivatives of the wave-functions, it is sufficient to replace the full wave-functions by (\ref{u-M}), (\ref{v-M}), and the operators $D,\bar{D}$ by the corresponding $M\to 0$ limit operators.